Gerifield/proton-torpedo/README.md

 This should connect to tailscale and proton.

 You can then access the web interface at http://<hostname>:8080 to switch between exit nodes.
+The connection will be built based on the `SERVER_HOSTNAMES` env variable, this will be overwritten by manager, the rest of the variables will be simply copied from the .env file.

 ## Future plans